mcbeet/beet/README.md

   The beet toolchain.

 Options:
-  -C, --directory DIRECTORY  The project directory.
+  -d, --directory DIRECTORY  Use the specified project directory.
+  -c, --config FILE          Use the specified config file.
   -v, --version              Show the version and exit.
   -h, --help                 Show this message and exit.

 Commands:
-  build  Build the current project. cache  Inspect or clear the cache. init   Initialize a new project. link   Link the generated resource pack and data pack to Minecraft. watch  Watch the project directory and rebuild on file changes.
+  build  Build the current project. cache  Inspect or clear the cache. link   Link the generated resource pack and data pack to Minecraft. watch  Watch the project directory and build on file changes.
 ```

 ## Status